-If your bail conditions limit your contact with your partner, you may need to negotiate with him to arrange access to the children that does not involve him.
+If your bail conditions limit your contact with your partner, you may need to negotiate with him to arrange to spend time with the children that does not involve him.

 If you have a family law lawyer

 They can assist you in making arrangements that are good for the children and protect you from breaching your bail conditions.
-If your bail conditions do not allow you to have contact with your children, your criminal law lawyer may be able to change them; however, your access may have to be supervised, at least for a while.
+If your bail conditions do not allow you to have contact with your children, your criminal law lawyer may be able to change them; however, your contact may have to be supervised, at least for a while.

 If you don’t have a lawyer

 Make sure any contact you have with your partner is safe and in accordance with your bail conditions.
-Restrict access to arrangements that you think are emotionally and physically safe for your children and you.
+Make arrangements that you think are emotionally and physically safe for your children and you.
 Perhaps a trusted friend or family member would be willing to be present during visits or to assist with exchanging the children for visits with you so you do not have to have direct contact with your partner.